PREPROCESS DATA BY TEXT SIMILARITY

 Range of entries to normalize: Select a column of entries you want to normalise and then click "Grab selected range".

-Range of entries to be removed: If running Category #1 functions, select a single cell that contains your list of unwanted words or punctuation marks and then click "Grab selected range".
+Range of entries to be removed: [Optional] Select a single cell that contains your list of unwanted words or punctuation marks and then click "Grab selected range".

 Threshold: [Optional] This parameter is only active when removing unwanted words.
 It defines the minimum level of similarity between words to be removed from each text entry in your dataset and the predefined list of unwanted words.